 Kicking from the knees

-Please note that the information provided on this blog is for educational purposes only.
-While we strive to offer accurate and reliable content, always consult with a certified swim instructor or healthcare professional for personalized advice and guidance.
+Please be aware that the information provided on this blog is for educational purposes only.
+While I strive to offer accurate and reliable content, I recommend consulting a certified swim instructor or healthcare professional for personalized advice and guidance.

 ©SwimmingBlog 2024 all rights reserved